 Homemade Elderberry Syrup

-Harness the immune-boosting properties of elderberries in this homemade honey-sweetened elderberry syrup recipe.
-Essential during cold & flu season, it’s also great with soda, added to your favorite cocktail, or drizzled over pancakes.
+Harness the antioxidant-rich properties of elderberries in this homemade honey-sweetened elderberry syrup recipe.
+It’s great with soda, added to your favorite cocktail, or drizzled over pancakes.

 - 1 pound (4 cups) fresh or frozen elderberries, or 1/2 pound dried elderberries, picked over and all stems removed.